LucDachary/akeneo-secret-santa/README.md

 # What's missing?
 1. A connection from `ProcessForm.is_valid()` to `ProcessView.form_valid()` to pass the processed draw and __save it into the database__.
-2. Automated library unit tests.
+2. Automated `lib.py` unit tests.
-3. A basic global HTML template (doctype, head, header, stylesheet, footer).
+3. A basic global HTML template (doctype, head, stylesheet, header, footer).
 4. A dynamic frontend application implemented with Vue.js.

 # How to improve?